Could you lend your skills and expertise to support young people at a TeenTech event?

 TeenTech events across the UK with a supporting award scheme so students and teachers can take their interests further.
 Many events are deliberately sited in areas of greater social need and TeenTech encourages schools to bring mixed ability students.
 Each event brings together 10 students from 30/50 different schools and 30/50 organisations and universities for a day of challenges and experiments that are carefully timetabled.

 Students are then encouraged to run their own projects to ‘make life better, simpler or easier’ with support from industry in the TeenTech Awards.
-These projects are structured so they are a valuable experience for every single student who participates, not just those who reach the final at The Royal Society or the winners who are invited to Buckingham Palace.
+These projects are structured so they are a valuable experience for every single student who participates, not just those who reach the final.

 There are three different opportunities to support a TeenTech event: